ページの先頭へ戻る

 ItemMotor + gearμDD Motor

-SpaceLarger footprintCompact layout
+SpaceOften larger footprintCompact layout

-NoiseGear whine, friction noiseVery quiet
+NoiseGear whine, friction noiseLower (no gear mesh)

-MaintenanceLubrication / wear partsMinimal
+MaintenanceLubrication / wear partsMinimal (bearings remain)

 Cable routingExternal around reducerThrough the hollow shaft